ulelab/peka/README.md

 **Common issues**

 If you have one of the following errors, it is because the numpy/pandas versions you are running are incompatible with PEKA.
-To ensure you are using the correct versions, we reccomend using our conda environment.
+To ensure you are using the correct versions, we recommend using our conda environment.
 ```
 AttributeError: type object 'object' has no attribute 'dtype'
 ```